jwlehner/applications/2015-12-15--RCAC/project_description.md

 <!-- Commented out
+1. **Article** (with T.C.
+Wilkinson): "Methodological transparency in the Field: collaboration, version control and reproducibility on the Project Panormos survey" (Provisional title, to be submitted to the *Journal of Field Archaeology* in March 2016)

 5. **Interactive interface**: An interactive interface will be provided on-line (with a light restricted access for the protection of cultural heritage).
 -->